-The first and second of these doctrines, offered us by this text,

-I shall pass by.
+The first and second of these doctrines, offered us by this text, I shall pass by.

 The third is not questioned by any that knoweth himself to be a man: but that we may understand it, and the rest, we must consider what the word "spirit" doth here signify.
 By "spirit," here can be meant nothing but the rational soul, which is the principal constitutive part of the man.
-For though the word do sometimes signify the wind or breath, and sometimes the moral and intellectual qualifications, and have divers other senses, I need not stay to prove that it is not here so taken.
-Stephen prayeth not to Christ to receive his breath, his graces, or the Holy Ghost, but to receive his rational, immortal soul.

-It is not only the soul, but God himself, that is called "a Spirit:" and though the name be fetched from lower things, that is because that we have no adequate positive conception of God or spirits, so we can have no adequate proper names for them, but must take up with borrowed names, as answerable to our notions.

-Sometimes the word spirit (as Heb. iv.
-12, &c.) is distinguished from the soul; and then it either signifieth the superior faculties in the same soul, or the same soul as elevated by grace.
+For though the word do sometimes signify there of the man and sometimes the moral and intellectual the me wind or breath, and sometimes senses, I need not stand qualifications, and have divers other Stephen prayeth norm, by to prove that it is not here so taken. or the Holy Ghost to Christ to receive his breath, his graces, a Spirit:" not the soul, but God himself, that is called ince that inventy the soul, but God himself, that is called from lower incest that inventy the soul, but God himself, that is called from lower incest that inventy things, that i ave and though the name be fetched from lower ception of G as because that we have no adequate positive connames for the od or spirits, so we can have no adequate proper names for the od or spirits, so we can have no adequate proper answerable to have must take up with borrowed names, as guished from we the word spirit (as Heb. iv.
+12, &c.) is distinguished from we the word spirit (as Heb. iv.
+12, &c.) is distinguished from the soul; and then it either signifiesh the superior Do you askuk a man is?